 - Keep your cadence quick.

-- Stretch and add weights to your training plan to correct muscle imbalances and injury prevention.
+- Include stretching and add weights to your training plan to correct muscle imbalances and prevent injuries.

 - Lean forward slightly, but don’t bend at the waist.

-So we’ve discussed bad running form, now let’s flip the dialogue and focus on good running form!
+We’ve discussed poor running form; now let’s flip the discussion and focus on good running form.

 Check out this article for form fix tips on how to make proper running form look effortless.